Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 Depending on the program, students who do not meet minimum passing grades on assignments and exams may or may not have an opportunity to rewrite them.
 This differs from program to program and may be at the discretion of the Program Director.

 For students who fail a course in a program, the student will be required to retake the course in order to pass it and complete the program.
+This may impede the student’s progress if the failed course is a prerequisite for another course.
+Failed courses will appear on the student’s transcript.

-C:3 APPEALS
+C:2 APPEALS

 Students may appeal a grade or decision on any program component.
 All appeal requests must be submitted in writing.
-An appeal request should be forwarded to the Program Coordinator, who will work with the Program Director and/ or Lead Instructor to review the appeal request.
+An appeal request should be forwarded to the Program Coordinator, who will work with the Program Director and/ or Program Chair to review the appeal request.
 After a decision has been made, if the student remains dissatisfied, they may request a further review by the Vice President, Learning & Development.

 The process for appeals is as follows:

-- Within one week of receipt of the grade or feedback, the student must first contact the Program Coordinator to request a re-grading of an assignment or any program component by the appropriate faculty.
+1. Within one week of receipt of the grade or feedback, the student must first contact the Program Coordinator to request a re-grading of an assignment or any program component by the appropriate faculty.
 The written appeal must include the reasons they feel a re-grading or appeal is required.

-- After re-grading or review, if still dissatisfied with the grade, the student will contact the Program Coordinator to request an objective review by the Program Director.
+2. After re-grading or review, if still dissatisfied with the grade, the student will contact the Program Coordinator to request an objective review by the Program Director.

-- If after review by the Program Director the student remains dissatisfied, the student may contact the Program Coordinator to request an objective review by the Vice President, Learning & Development whose decision will be final.
+3. If after review by the Program Director the student remains dissatisfied, the student may contact the Program Coordinator to request an objective review by the Vice President, Learning & Development whose decision will be final.

 Any student who wishes to appeal a termination or probation decision should submit it to the Program Director, who will provide the request to the Vice President, Learning & Development.
 Such appeals should include a copy of the contested assignment or decision, where applicable.

-D. PROGRAM COMPLETION REQUIREMENTS
+• D. PROGRAM COMPLETION REQUIREMENTS

 D:1 CERTIFICATE ELIGIBILITY